ship.energy

 This Gala Cocktail Reception will provide a distinguished opportunity for networking and exchange in a relaxed yet elegant atmosphere, accompanied by fine refreshments and a special cultural performance.

-During the evening, guests will enjoy “Ecos de isla yvolcano” – an artistic journey led by renowned musician Rogelio Botanz, bringing together the richness of Canarian traditions with global cultural influences.
+During the evening, guests will enjoy “Ecos de isla volcano” – an artistic journey led by renowned musician Rogelio Botanz, bringing together the richness of Canarian traditions with global cultural influences.

 Sponsored by